Is A Franchisor Responsible For Personal Injury Lawsuits Filed Against An Individual Franchisee?

 Speak with a Florida Personal Injury Lawyer Today

 In any personal injury case there may be multiple individuals and corporate parties who share responsibility for what happened.
 A qualified personal injury attorney can help you investigate and pursue anyone whose negligence may have contributed to your damages.
-Contact the Leifer Law Firm today to schedule a consultation.
+Contact Leifer & Ramirez today to schedule a consultation.